TehMuffinMoo/ibPS/docs/NIOS/Generic Wrapper/Set-NIOSObject.md

 ```

 ## DESCRIPTION
-Generic Wrapper function for updating objects using the NIOS WAPI, either directly or via BloxOne Federation
+Generic Wrapper function for updating objects using the NIOS WAPI, either directly or via Universal DDI Federation

 ## EXAMPLES